 What salary do I need to buy a house in the UK?

-So if you want to buy a 4-bed house, your household salary will need to be enough to get a loan big enough to cover the rest of the property price after your deposit.
+So if you want to buy a 4-bed house, your household's salary will need to be enough to get a loan big enough to cover the rest of the property price after your deposit.
 This is why having a bigger deposit can reduce the salary you need for a mortgage - with a larger deposit, you’ll need to borrow less to purchase the same property.

 Learn more: Buying a house on a single income

-On average, our customers boost their buying power by £88,000!
+On average, our customers boost their buying power by £82,000!

 If you’re a first-time buyer, you may be eligible for a 5x Income Mortgage.
 You only need a 5% deposit, but you’ll need an excellent credit score and a salary of at least £37,000 a year if you’re buying alone or a joint income of at least £55,000 a year if you’re buying with a partner or friend.
-You could also borrow 5-6x your income if you have a large deposit saved and a good credit score, or you’re eligible for a loan through a Professional or Key Worker mortgage.
-These mortgages are for those who work in a “professional” field (think solicitor, accountant, architect), or doctors, nurses and those in similar key worker roles.

 You might like: Can I get a mortgage 5 or 6 times my salary?

-Income Boost
+Income Boost mortgage

 You could get a bigger mortgage with the help of an Income Boost mortgage.
-This is a type of guarantor mortgage, where you could boost your borrowing potential by adding a relative’s income to your mortgage application as well as your own.
+This is a type of guarantor mortgage, where you could boost your borrowing potential by adding a relative’s income to your mortgage application, as well as your own.
 Although they’ll be named on the mortgage, they won’t be named on the property itself, so your home will be all yours.
 But if you miss any mortgage payments, your guarantor will need to step in and make the payments for you.

-Deposit Boost
+Deposit Boost mortgage

 Shared Ownership